 Shamir is Shamir and remains Shamir through and through, no matter what the universe puts him through.
 You may know the singularly named artist (think - Madonna or Cher) from his 2015 debut hit record Rachet, beloved by NPR listeners and club kids alike.
 After quickly rising to underground fame with his Northtown EP in 2014, the DIY popstar made a sonic splash with Rachet’s lead single, “On The Regular,” a poppy banger that had extensive commercial usage.
 He had made an appearance on Stephen Colbert, closed a stage at Coachella and toured with Duran Duran & Troy Sivane all before being of legal drinking age.
 But how to follow all that up?
 Shamir, who came from the dusty dunes of Las Vegas, to Brooklyn’s Silent Barn, to the Philly indie scene (and all over the world in between), wanted to go back to what had inspired him from the beginning.
 Outsider music, country and punk.
 Raw and vulnerable tunes, stripped down to their emotional core.
 2017’s Revelations explored a new avenue of guitar driven hooky indie rock and was widely critically praised in the US and overseas.

-Shamir’s most recent releases, the brilliant Room 7” on Father/Daughter, and his self-released limited edition album, Resolution, are pinnacles in the catalog of the increasingly fascinating artist’s career.
+Shamir’s most recent releases, the brilliant Room 7” on Father/Daughter, and his self-released limited edition albums, Resolution and Be the Yee, Here Comes the Haw are pinnacles in the catalog of the increasingly fascinating artist’s career.
 Room and its b-side Caballero celebrate Shamir’s love of country music, while Resolution is a deeply introspective look into the fabric of society and the artists’ own mind.
-With these two releases he has refined his craft exponentially and done so in less than six months from the release of Revelations.
+His newest album, a Bandcamp exclusive, explores shoegaze, lofi and experimental tropes.